 An employee dismissed for redundancy is entitled to notice in accordance with the contract of employment and subject to the minimum notice period set out in the Employment Rights Act 1996.
 This provides for one week’s notice per complete year of service, up to a maximum of 12 weeks.

 Where notice is served on a furloughed employee and they continue to receive their wages as normal throughout the notice period then the appropriate percentage of the wages can be reclaimed through the Coronavirus Job Retention Scheme just as for any other furloughed employee.
 Where notice is served and the employee is told they will leave immediately and paid in lieu of notice, the value of the wages cannot be claimed through the Coronavirus Job Retention Scheme.

-Notice pay should always be paid at the normal rate i.e. regardless of whether the employee is on sick leave or furlough.
-This means that for the duration of the notice period of a furloughed employee the wages must be topped up to 100%.
+Notice pay should always be paid at the normal rate i.e. regardless of whether the employee is on leave such as holiday, sickness, maternity etc.

 Working During The Notice Period

-This means you could, potentially, ask a furloughed employee to return to work at any stage before the end of the notice period.
-It may be necessary for an employee to return just for a short period to tie up any loose ends before they leave.
-The ability to instruct the employee to return will depend on the terms that were written into the furloughed agreement.
-Our recommendation was to state that the employee remains at the disposal of the employer and may be asked to return to work without the need for a formal notice to bring the period of furlough to an end.
-If your furlough agreements stated the period of furlough would start and end on specific dates and had no clause allowing for an earlier return then you would need to negotiate an earlier return with your employee.
+If the employee was furloughed when notice was served the ability to instruct them to return will depend on the terms that were written into the furloughed agreement.
+My recommendation was to state in the furlough agreement that the employee remains at the disposal of the employer and may be asked to return to work without the need for a formal notice to bring the period of furlough to an end.
+If your furlough agreements stated, the period of furlough would start and end on specific dates and had no clause allowing for an earlier return then you would need to negotiate an earlier return with your employee.